MissionCriticalCloud/cosmic-microservices-chart/README.md

 When a change is made to a config map, the config map will be implemented, but will not recreate any pods which may have it mounted.

 #### Removal of implemented deployments when removing defined deployments
-For example when switching from `dev_mode: true` to `dev_mode: false`, the deployment for elasticsearch is not defined anymore.
+For example when switching from `global.devMode: true` to `global.devMode: false`, the deployment for elasticsearch is not defined anymore.
 When "upgrading" this, Helm will remove the deployment.

 ## Chart format
 The setup of this chart is possibly different from other charts; this is basically a single chart which deploy the set of deployments, services, secrets (and etc) for multiple applications.
 This is reflected in the `values.yaml` fileby the respective sections (an example):